The hidden downside of a Vegas Stanley Cup win

 Of course, bitterness about the expansion draft would seem to forget that literally everyone thought the Knights were going to stink.
 "To pretend the NHL unfairly gifted Vegas a Stanley Cup contender is revisionist history at its finest," wrote Jessie Granger in the Las Vegas Weekly.

-The Deadpsin headline after the expansion draft: "Wow The Golden Knights Are Going To Be Bad."
+The Deadspin headline after the expansion draft: "Wow The Golden Knights Are Going To Be Bad."
 The Vice Sports headline: "The Vegas Golden Knights somehow underwhelmed our already low expectations."
 Yours truly picked them last in the Pacific, if only because that's how it's supposed to go for expansion teams.

 But here's the thing: What if what the Knights have done this season is actually how it's supposed to go for expansion teams?